Sri Lankan cuisine: Sate

 Having been absorbed into the national conscience through the cultural impact of the Sri Lankan Malays and cultural influences from the Malay world, nasi goreng is a ubiquitous and popular dish eaten among all ethnic groups in Sri Lanka.

 Sate is of Indonesian origin and has become a staple of the Sri Lankan diet.
-They are served with peanut and chili sauce.
+It is often served with peanut and chilli sauce.

 Ekor sop

 Ekor sop, oxtail soup, is a delicacy of the Sri Lankan Malay community.

 Nasi goreng and mee goreng

 Nasi goreng (නසි ගොරේඟ්) and mee goreng are popular street food dishes in the country, a result of cultural influences from Indonesia and the country's local Malay community.

 Sweets

 A common dessert in Sri Lanka is kevum, an oil cake made with rice flour and treacle and deep-fried to a golden brown.
 There are many variations of kevum.
-Moong Kevum is a variant in which mung bean flour is made into a paste and shaped like diamonds before frying.
+Moong kevum is a variant in which mung bean flour is made into a paste and shaped like diamonds before frying.
 Other types of kevum include athiraha, konda kevum, athirasa, and handi kevum.

+A simple home dessert is buffalo curd, often served with kithul treacle.

 Many sweets are served with kiribath milk rice during the Sinhalese and Tamil New Years.